104: No Such Thing As A Herd Of Koalas

 It was his first ever meteorite a year before his retirement.
 That's really cool.

-We should say what a meteorite is because I wasn't sure.
+We should say what a meteorite is, because I wasn't sure.
 So a meteoroid is a chunk of rock flying through space.

 And then if it enters the Earth's atmosphere, it's a meteor.
 But then if a bit lands, then that becomes a meteorite.

-We do, there's a ridiculous number.
+There's a ridiculous number.
 I think it's four billion a year land on Earth.

 They're mostly, I think, really, really small, but it's a lot.